 2) If a dispute arises among board members, taking the time to define interests and mutual goals as a group can often go a long way in resolving them.

-4) Consider your dispute resolution options if disputes continue or escalate: If you cannot resolve an interpersonal dispute on your own, you may want to consider hiring a 3rd party to help solve a problem (such as a mediator or lawyer).
+If you cannot resolve an interpersonal dispute on your own, you may want to consider hiring a 3rd party to help solve a problem (such as a mediator or lawyer).

 1) First, define expectations, mutual goals, rules and tasks